BrianBanne/Chatroom/README.md

 3. If the client is unable to fetch, check that the `BASE_URL`- variable located in the `api.js` file matches the IP and PORT the server is running from.

+### Known limitations
+The bots are session-based, so by refreshing the browser, the bot-context is lost, but is